 This could be a symptom of a blood clot behind your knee.
 The popliteal vein runs through the back of your knee, close to the skin.
 At first, the pain just may feel like a cramp in the lower leg.
 If you notice swelling, it is important to get medical help immediately.

 If you feel a sharp or shooting pain behind your kneecap:

 It could be a symptom of nerve damage surrounding your knee.
 Your knee may also feel weak, numb or achy.
 To be more specific, femoral nerve dysfunction is a common condition that causes these symptoms.
 This is the loss of movement or sensation in parts of the leg due to damage to the nerve.

 If you feel pressure or throbbing behind your kneecap:

 It is possible that this is a symptom of arthritis in your knee.
 You may also be feeling swelling, tenderness, poor range of motion, and buckling or locking.
 Although there are many types of arthritis, the most common form of arthritis found in the knee is osteoarthritis.
 Other common forms include rheumatoid arthritis and post-traumatic arthritis, which occurs after an injury to the knee.

 If you feel a popping or cracking sensation behind your kneecap:

-You most likely tore your meniscus if this sensation occurs during the injury.
+If this sensation occurs during a knee injury - you most likely tore your meniscus.
 The meniscus is a piece of cartilage in your knee that cushions and stabilizes the joint.
-This type of tear is very common in contact sports like football and noncontact sports that require jumping and cutting like volleyball.
-Other symptoms include pain in the knee, swelling, difficulty bending and straightening your leg, or a tendency for your knee to lock or get stuck.
+This type of tear is very common in contact sports like football and non-contact sports that require jumping and cutting like volleyball.
+Other symptoms include pain in the knee, swelling, difficulty bending your knee, pain behind your knee when straightening your leg, or a tendency for your knee to lock or get stuck.